Chapter 1: Sylvanna's Final Adventure

 You wish to know how it ends?
 What happened to him?

 Perhaps you will meet with him one day, when you steal his country away from under his nose.
-Perhaps he will stand in your way (he always did have such strange ideals; he and his fellow Warden alike), and you will be forced to obliterate him.
+Perhaps he will stand in your path, and you will be forced to obliterate him.
 That would not be such a bad end for him, my dear.
-He could certainly do worse than to be crushed under your might.
+He could certainly do worse than to be crushed beneath your might.

 Next up: Arl Teagan creates a swashbuckling adventure for his daughter, complete with dragons and sword fights and brave lady knights.